WenjianBI/STEPS-simu/README.md

 # STEPS-simu
-Examples to illustrate how to apply STEPS.
+Examples to illustrate how to apply STEPS package.
 The sub-function and an example can be seen in STEPS-example.R and the example results can be seen in out-steps.continous.csv and out-steps-binary.csv.

 ### STEPS-example.R
 An R file including codes to